W298/zeroCity/README.md

 - Generate initial points with an appropriate distribution using `Poisson disk sampling` and use them to create a Voronoi diagram.

-- Afther that, use `Lloyd's Algorithm` to relax Voronoi diagram with specified iteration count.
+- Afther that, use `Lloyd's Algorithm` to relax Voronoi Diagram with specified iteration count.

 **2. Set Boundary of Voronoi as Primary Road**